Microsoft, Motorola set for second round of trial over patents

 Microsoft will also seek legal fees resulting from the injunction fight.

-The argument between Microsoft and Motorola - and by extension Google, which now owns it - is just one facet of a wide-ranging global patent war surrounding smartphone and Internet technology that has drawn in Apple Inc (AAPL.O), Samsung Electronics Co (005930.KS), Nokia NOK1V.HE and others.
+The argument between Microsoft and Motorola - and by extension Google, which now owns it - is just one facet of a wide-ranging global patent war surrounding smartphone and Internet technology that has drawn in Apple Inc, Samsung Electronics Co, Nokia and others.

 At heart, the companies are arguing over who owns the technology and design features behind smartphones, which are now essentially small computers.